unclereeemus/ytmp/README.md

 **mpv_socket_commands** sends commands to the mpv socket in /tmp/active_mpvsocket or another specfied with st option (see -h)

-**eww.scss/eww.yuck** contain the eww (https://github.com/elkowar/eww) music widget which center around playing music with mpv and controlling it with various buttons/binds (not just for ytmp); allows for easy manipulation of volume levels or changing the socket one wishes to control (which could all be done from the cli of course but it's there in case you want it.)
+**eww.scss/eww.yuck** contain the eww (https://github.com/elkowar/eww) music widget which center around playing music with mpv and controlling it with various buttons/binds (not just for ytmp); allows for easy manipulation of volume levels or changing the socket one wishes to control or learning various properties (which could all be done from the cli of course but it's provided as a gui for this project.) other than relying on `mus`, it also relies on `mpv_socket_selector` and `mpv_socket_commands`.

 **mus** is used by the eww config for various information. eww looks for it the same dir as eww.scss and eww.yuck.